arvidn/libtorrent/trunk/docs/manual.rst

 Written by Arvid Norberg.
 Copyright |copy| 2003-2005

 Contributions by Magnus Jonsson, Daniel Wallin and Cory Nelson

+Lots of testing, suggestions and contributions by Massaroddel and Tianhao Qiu.

 Big thanks to Michael Wojciechowski and Peter Koeleman for making the autotools scripts.